mlrun/mlrun/docs/feature-store/using-spark-engine.md

 ## Spark dataframe ingestion example

 The following code executes data ingestion from a spark dataframe that is running locally.
-(Ingestion cannot be executed remotely.)
+(Spark dataframe Ingestion cannot be executed remotely.)
 The specified dataframe should be associated with `spark_context`.

 ```